“Angela, you’re a psychologist. Why on earth are you practicing Core Shamanism?”

 This is a question I’ve had from family, friends, & clients.
 The answer is simple.
 It works!

 Soul pulling intuitively came to me during one night of severe insomnia.
-I dragged myself out of bed to make a cup of chamomile tea and maybe read, or watch tv, or do something to distract myself.
+I dragged myself out of bed to make a cup of chamomile tea and maybe read, or watch tv to distract myself.
 A full moon shone through my window, and as the water for my tea boiled, I gazed at the moon, wishing for sleep.
 Intuitively, I started making a pulling motion with my hands – as if to bring my soul back from the moon.
 It became a meditative act.
 After a few minutes, I felt better, and was able to go back to sleep.
 I forgot about the tea.

 In the morning, I researched “soul pulling” and discovered Sandra Ingerman’s work on Soul Retrieval.
 Thus began my fascination with the shamanic art of soul retrieval, and lead me down the path of Core Shamanism.
 As soon as my Ph.D. was complete, I signed up for a weekend workshop on The Way of the Shaman with Wade Prpich, a Calgary shamanic trainer.
 I felt as if I had come home!
 I realized that I had many experiences throughout my life of connecting with nature, animals, guardian angels, and had insights that other people did not seem to experience.
 Even in my graduate studies, other students described me as “mystical.”
 Core Shamanism helped me make sense of my experiences, and has enhanced my life greatly.